Klace/stable-diffusion-webui-instruct-pix2pix/README.md

-#**DEPRECATED**: This extension is no longer required.
-I have integrated the code into Automatic1111 img2img pipeline and the webUI now has Image CFG Scale for instruct-pix2pix models.
+**DEPRECATED**: This extension is no longer required.
+I have integrated the code into Automatic1111 img2img pipeline and the webUI now has Image CFG Scale for instruct-pix2pix models built into the img2img interface.
+This extension is obsolete.

 If there is anything from this extension missing from img2img that you'd like please let me know (i.e. random CFG) and I can make a separate extension to extend webui img2img instead.